tbatesdev/TimeChamberFitness/documentation/3-Business_Requirements/README.md

 ###	About:
-⦁	The user must be able to access this page and read the following information on the page ⦁	Inside the Chamber:
+⦁	The user must be able to access this page and read the following information on the page
-⦁	The user should be able to acces this page.
-The user must be able to click on any of the 3 cards on the page and have the browser redirect the user to the appropiate corresponding page.
-⦁	The 3 cards must individually say: Exercises, Subscriptions, Products

 ###	Products:
-⦁	The page must have 4 cards, each with an image that corresponds to the correct category.
-The categories are as follows: Health Supplements, Miscellaneous, Weights, Cardio Machines
+⦁	The page must have 10 cards, each with an image that corresponds to the correct product.

-⦁	Under each card, there must be text for the category of the card ⦁	The user must be able to access each product category and be redirected to the correct category page
+⦁	Under each card, there must be text for the product of the card

+⦁	The user must be able to access each product card information through the "View More" button on each individual card

 ## Business Requirements/Back End: